kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_24_1.png)

-#### Comments:
+** Comments **
-* Plotting the Thigh angle at 40% gait cycle versus the reference speed shows each slope class is clustered at different regions
+1. Plotting the Thigh angle at 40% gait cycle versus the reference speed shows each slope class is clustered at different regions
-* Although having reference speed as a predictor will greatly help the classification performance, the reference speed cannot be used as overground walking contains time-varying speeds that cannot be estimated accurately
+2. Although having reference speed as a predictor will greatly help the classification performance, the reference speed cannot be used as overground walking contains time-varying speeds that cannot be estimated accurately